saibotma/jitsi_meet_wrapper/jitsi_meet_wrapper/README.md

 <a name="ios"></a>
 ### iOS
-Note: The example app does not compile on simulator at the moment. (https://github.com/saibotma/jitsi_meet_wrapper/issues/2)

 #### Podfile

 The platform (and also the deployment target) needs to be set to `11.0` or newer and bitcode needs to be disabled.<br>